Mexican Governor Says "Only The Rich Are At Risk, Poor People Are Immune"

 Huerta clapped back, tweeting, "We're all at risk...incluyendo los borrachos."

 "As President, you caused many more deaths than could be caused by coronavirus," Huerta continued, demonstrating that he, like Mexico's president Lopez-Obrador, doesn't seem to be taking the threat of the coronavirus seriously.

-But the virus is already making it's way through the population - and it does not discriminate between rich and poor.
+Whether Mexico's government acknowledges it or not, the virus is already making it's way through the population - and it does not discriminate between rich and poor.
 Although it seems to hit elderly and immunocompromised people harder, the number of deaths among young, healthy people has started to climb.

 It can take up to two weeks for symptoms to develop, and a person can be passing the virus on to others the entire time, not just by sneezing or coughing on them, but by rubbing his eyes, nose, or mouth and then putting his hand on a frequently touched surface, like a door handle, counter, or gas pump.